-B&R does its best to keep the printed versions of its user's manuals as current as possible.
+B&R works hard to keep the printed versions of its user's manuals as current as possible.
 However, any newer versions of the User's Manual can always be downloaded in electronic form (pdf) from the B&R homepage www.br-automation.com.